excile2127/DarknessFalls/README.md

 #### Background Sprites

 Here's a taste of what Darkness Falls is really going to look like!
-A layered parallax-style background gives the world depth, despite only being 2D.
+A layered, parallax-style background gives the world depth, despite only being 2D.

 ![Background Sprites](READMEGIFs/backgroundSprites.gif)